 Inflation is one of the mortal enemies of interest rates.
 If dollars in the future buy less stuff than they do today, investors need to set higher and higher rates on the money they lend in order to realize the same returns.
 With that in mind, we’d be well within our rights to assume a surprisingly high reading on a key inflation report would push rates higher.
 In many past instances, that’s exactly how things play out, but that’s not what’s currently happening.
 Here’s the article that explains more about this.

-For homeowners thinking of refinancing, right now is a great time.
+If you’re thinking of purchasing a home or for homeowners thinking of refinancing, right now is a great time.
 Contact us to get the process started.